 Fees for support services represent care charges and grants receivable from Local Health Boards and local authorities, under Supporting People contracts, for care and supported living services provided in the year by Dimensions Cymru, including Supporting People grants and charges to residents.
-Care charges and revenue grants from local authorities are recognised when the Charity has entitlement to the funds, any performance conditions attached to the item(s) of income have been met, it is probable that the income will be received, and the amount can be measured reliably.
+Care charges and revenue grants from local authorities are recognised when the Charity has entitlement to the funds, being the point at which service is delivered and any performance conditions attached to the item(s) of income have been met, it is probable that the income will be received, and the amount can be measured reliably.